darius-it/schedule-it/README.md

 - [ ] Generate project slugs using dictionary words (e.g. funny-tortoise-book); should be unique so they can be used as an ID
 - [ ] Create new table for schedules and link it to appointments using a foreign key relation
 - [ ] Save newly created schedules to localstorage and also allow add button to add them from slug ("My Schedules" section on homepage)
+- [ ] Turn it into a PWA for more convenient usage from mobile devices
 - [ ] Adjust UI styling
 - [ ] Add dark/light mode toggle